HovhannesHovakimyan/LinuxLocalBackup/README.md

     tar -zcvf /media/myBackuper_archives/$(date +"%d-%m-%Y_%H-%M")_myBackuper.tar.gz /media/myBackuper_data

-We need to give ability (to all users, in our demonstrational case) to execute the above script by setting the following permission:
+For our program to run correctly, we need to give ability (to all users, in our demonstrational case) to execute the above script by setting the following permission:

 > chmod +x myBackuper.sh

-## 2. Cron job
+## 2. Cron job (scheduling)

 > Without root privileges *rsync* will not be able to copy all the content of /home directory.
 > So, here is a lifehack to that: